-The stopping criterion is the normwise backward error, in the infinity norm, i.e. the iteration is stopped when or the 2-norm residual reduction according to the value passed through the istop argument (see later).
+3 Relative residual reduction in the 2-norm; the iteration is stopped when

+The behaviour is controlled by the istop argument (see later).
 In the above formulae, $x_i$ is the tentative solution and $r_i = b - Ax_i$ the corresponding residual at the i-th iteration.

-method a string that defines the iterative method to be used.
-Supported values are:

-CG: the Conjugate Gradient method;

-CGS: the Conjugate Gradient Stabilized method;

-BICG: the Bi-Conjugate Gradient method;

-BICGSTAB: the Bi-Conjugate Gradient Stabilized method;

-BICGSTABL: the Bi-Conjugate Gradient Stabilized method with restarting;
+- method a string that defines the iterative method to be used.
+Supported values are: - CG: the Conjugate Gradient method; - CGS: the Conjugate Gradient Stabilized method; - GCR: the Generalized Conjugate Residual method; - FCG: the Flexible Conjugate Gradient method; - BICG: the Bi-Conjugate Gradient method; - BICGSTAB: the Bi-Conjugate Gradient Stabilized method; - BICGSTABL: the Bi-Conjugate Gradient Stabilized method with restarting;